encgoo/hackerrank/Graph/README.md

 is to build this list using the given edges.
 ![union_find](images/Union_find.png)

+Initialize a list (of size of node count), and initialize to -1.
+Here -1 means it is not linked to anything.
+Call it ```linked```.
+If ```linked[i]==-1```, then node i is a currently a root.
+Initialize everything to -1 means all nodes start as roots.

-To do so, two methods are needed normally.
+To generate this list, two methods are needed normally.
 ##### 1.1.2 Find
-Given an edge, we want to if the nodes of both end are in the same tree (like node 3 and 5 above).
+Given an edge, we want to check if the nodes of both ends of this edge are in the same tree (like node 3 and 5 above).
 This method takes a node and find its root.
-It can be a recursive function or use while loop to find parent until it is sys.maxsize.
+It can be a recursive function or use while loop to find parent until it is -1.

 ##### 1.1.3 Union
 This method united two roots.
 Just change one root to point